Icinga/icinga2/doc/4-configuring-icinga-2.md

 You can put your own configuration files in the [conf.d](4-configuring-icinga-2.md#conf-d) directory.
 This directive makes sure that all of your own configuration files are included.

-    /**
-     * The zones.d directory contains configuration files for satellite
-     * instances.
-     */
-    include_zones "etc", "zones.d"

-Configuration files for satellite instances are managed in 'zones'.
-This directive ensures that all configuration files in the `zones.d` directory are included and that the `zones` attribute for objects defined in this directory is set appropriately.

 ### <a id="constants-conf"></a> constants.conf

 The `constants.conf` configuration file can be used to define global constants.